THE SLUGGARDS

 It was residential neighborhoods that the Sluggards sought out.
 It seems they wanted nothing more than familial surroundings and the chance to exchange some banalities and hang with other bipeds.
 In other words, they wanted to ruin your life!

 If one of them got into your house, that was it, my friend.
 He wasn’t going to leave unless he felt like it.
 He would stay and drive you absolutely insane, and there wasn’t a damned thing you could do about it.
-Well, of course, you could try to sell your house, and your realtor would run an ad that looked something like this one that I clipped from the paper a few years back:
+Well, of course, you could try to sell your house, and the best of luck to you.

 So what are the Sluggards?
 I promised to tell you and now I will.
 Sluggards appear at first glance to be big, stocky guys.
 They are completely bald and uniformly about five feet eight inches tall and 280 to 300 pounds, although the weight is a guess as they simply will not submit to being weighed (or to doing absolutely anything else they don’t want to).
 Their fingers are as big around as beer cans, their legs like tree stumps, their foreheads bony and protruding.
 The title of a popular self-help book also gives you a good way of picturing them.
 The book is called How to Manage Your Curly Joe.